 The Search for a Disorder function becomes most useful when confronted with a patient or family with unrecognized syndromal signs and symptoms.
 By entering the clinical features present, it may be possible to identify a condition not previously recognized.
 The more unique the clinical feature, the more informative the search results will be.
 For example, beginning with iris hypoplasia will yield a much shorter list than using cataracts or glaucoma when multiple features are present.
 However, adding more terms will usually shorten the list of diagnostic possibilities, sometimes to a single diagnosis.

-Initial entry of a term yields no more than 10 conditions and it may be necessary to click on “More” to get a complete listing of disorders.
+Initial entry of a term displays a maximum of 10 conditions and it may be necessary to click on "More" to get the complete listing.
 For example, enter ectopia lentis and a list of 10 conditions with that feature appears.
-Click on “More” and all 24 conditions in which dislocated lenses occur will be listed.
+Click on "More" and all 17 conditions in which dislocated lenses occur will be listed.
 The search function is progressive so if the original entry is expanded to ectopia lentis arachnodactyly only Marfan syndrome and homocystinuria are listed.
 Using ectopia lentis arachnodactyly scoliosis will lead to the diagnosis of Marfan syndrome.